Ali Akman

-Ali Akman (born 18 April 2002) is a Turkish professional footballer who plays as a striker for TFF First League club Göztepe, on loan from Eintracht Frankfurt.
+Ali Akman (born 18 April 2002) is a Turkish professional footballer who plays as a striker for TFF 1.
+Lig club Çorum.

 Club career

+İnegölspor

+Ali Akman started his football career at Inegölspor in 2013.

 Bursaspor

+On September 9, 2015, he transferred to the Bursaspor youth team.
+On August 31, 2018, he signed a 3-year professional contract.

-Akman was promoted to Bursaspor first team in 2019.
+Akman was promoted to the Bursaspor first team in 2019.
 He scored 12 goals in 39 TFF First League matches.

 Eintracht Frankfurt

-On 1 February 2021, Akman signed a four-year contract with Eintracht Frankfurt in effect from 1 July 2021.
-After his contract, which was set to expire in 2021 summer, had been terminated by Bursaspor, he joined the Frankfurt club on 8 March 2021 and immediately began training with the team.
+On 1 February 2021, Akman signed a four-year contract with Eintracht Frankfurt effective 1 July 2021.
+After his contract, which was set to expire in the summer of 2021, had been terminated by Bursaspor.
+He joined the Frankfurt club on 8 March 2021 and immediately began training with the team.

 Loan to NEC Nijmegen

 On 4 August 2021, he went to NEC Nijmegen on loan.

 Loan to Göztepe

 On 7 August 2022, Akman moved to Göztepe on a season-long loan with an option to buy.

+Dender

+On 10 August 2023, Akman joined Dender in the Belgian second tier on a one-year contract with an optional second year.

 International career

 Akman represented Turkey at many youth levels.

 Personal life

 Akman is the nephew of former Galatasaray midfielder and Turkish international Ayhan Akman.
+His cousins Hamza and Efe Akman are also professional footballers.